tsgates/arch-wiki-markdown/wiki/PKGBUILD.md

 modified qt package named qt-foobar version 3.3.8 which provides qt then the provides array should look like provides=('qt=3.3.8').
 Putting provides=('qt') will cause to fail those dependencies that require a specific version of qt.
-Do not add pkgname to your provides array, this is done automatically.
+Do not add pkgname to your provides array; this is done automatically.

 > conflicts

 An array of package names that may cause problems with this package if installed.
-Package with this name and all packages which provides virtual packages with this name will be removed.
+A package with this name and all packages which provides virtual packages with this name will be removed.
 You can also specify the version properties of the conflicting packages in the same format as the depends array.